 C15.
 Construction Inspector

 05.02 Alternate Methods for Meeting a Program Requirement.
 All staff must successfully meet all of the training and qualification program requirements.
-However, previous work experience and training be accepted as evidence that an individual already possesses the required knowledge or skills normally achieved by completing parts of the program.
+However, previous work experience and training should be accepted whenever possible as evidence that an individual already possesses the required knowledge or skills normally achieved by completing parts of the program.
 Individuals should be given credit for previous experience and training when completing the requirements outlined in this manual chapter.

 The individual’s division director has the authority to accept previous experience and training as an alternate method for meeting the requirements contained in this Manual Chapter.
 Justification for accepting previous experience and training to meet program requirements must be documented and recorded in the individual’s training record.
 Forms for documenting the equivalency justification are located in each qualification journal.